openconfig/gnsi/authz/README.md

 1. Starting the `gNSI.authz.Rotate()` streaming RPC.

-   As the result a streaming connection is created between the server (the switch) and the client (the management aplication) that is used in the following steps.
+   As the result a streaming connection is created between the server (the switch) and the client (the management application) that is used in the following steps.

    > **⚠ Warning**
    > Only one `gNSI.authz.Rotate()` can be in progress.

-1. The client uplads new gRPC-level Authorization Policy using the `UploadRequest` message.
+1. The client uploads new gRPC-level Authorization Policy using the `UploadRequest` message.

    For example: